gravity182/homeserver/Installation.md

 ### Auth proxy header

 Archivebox supports authentication via [Auth proxy header](#auth-proxy-header).
 This is already enabled.

-The internal username must be equal to a SSO-authenticated user's email.
+Note the internal username must be equal to a SSO-authenticated user's email.

 ---